 The Benefits of In-Home Care

-In-home care is an option that a lot of seniors take advantage of.
-While there are some drawbacks, there are some definite advantages as well.
-The best thing about in-home care is obvious.
-Patients are happy to remain in the home and get the care that they need.
-Caregiving agencies send out an certified caregiver, the same license that employees at an assisted living community or residential care home would have.
-They can look after the patient’s health and hygiene, as well as provide transportation to seniors who don’t have the ability to drive.
-For those patients that require medication management, in-home care agencies can have a nurse supervise the administering of prescriptions.
+If you are using a caregiving agency to supply the care, the agency will send out a certified caregiver with the same license that employees at an assisted living community or residential care home would have.
+A caregiver will look after a patient’s health and hygiene, as well as provide transportation to seniors who do not have the ability to drive.
+For those patients that require medication management, in-home care agencies can generally provide that as well, by sending out a nurse to supervise the administration of prescriptions.

 What A Caregiver Can Do For Me

 Caregivers can provide a variety of services.
-It’s important to understand the difference between medical and non-medical caregivers.
-If you don’t need medication management or help with medical equipment, a non-medical caregiver may be an option since it could potentially be much less costly.
-If you need help around the house, cleaning, transportation to and from appointments, and help running errands, getting groceries, and other tasks, non-medical caregiving might be a good option.
-If you need help finding a caregiver in your area, we would be happy to arrange for one for you.
-For seniors who wish to receive medical care in their home, there are agencies that provide that services.
-For the most part, medical care is provided by agencies rather than individuals because of the need for licensed medical professionals to supervise the care.
-We can also contact an agency that works in your area that can work with your needs and schedule.
+It is important to understand the difference between medical and non-medical caregivers.
+If you don’t need medication management or help with medical equipment, a non-medical caregiver may be the best option since non-medical care is generally much less costly.
+If you need help around the house, cleaning, transportation to and from appointments, help running errands, getting groceries, and other tasks, non-medical caregiving would be a great fit.